PujauAlabama/Quantum_Hangman/README.md

-  where M can take value is either 1 (correct guess) or 0 (wrong guess).
+  where M can take value either 1 (correct guess) or 0 (wrong guess).
 Then it will calculate the probabilities for individual appearances by their number counts.
 - The _print_counts_descending() function would print the individual count and their probability after performing it all in main function, where we can see the maximum probability is coming for the right guess.